oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 You can find out more about [Octopus Energy API Documentation - Agile](https://developer.octopus.energy/docs/api/#agile-octopus) in their documentation.

-The API call I am currently using is:
+The API call used is of the form:

  `https://api.octopus.energy/v1/products/AGILE-22-08-31/electricity-tariffs/E-1R-AGILE-22-08-31-L/standard-unit-rates/?page_size=96`

-The key elements in this are the tariff name **AGILE-22-08-31** which is the product I am using.
+The key elements in this are the agile *product* name **AGILE-22-08-31** and the *tariff* name **E-1R-AGILE-22-08-21**.
 Other Agile tariff products are available.
 The **L** is for *my* region (South-West) here in the UK.
 The [regions are explained in detail here](https://www.energy-stats.uk/dno-region-codes-explained/)!
+You wil need to identify your own **product** and **tariff**, or select a current Octopus Agile offering.
+Note that the product you use will need to be updated if your account product changes. *If you have access to your account-tariff details via other integrations, then you may be able to automate a look-up so as to provide notification should the product used here no longer aligns with your account product.*

 A great place to find all the Agile import products and regions, and to check that your settings are generating the correct price, is the [agileprices.co.uk website](https://agileprices.co.uk/?tariff=AGILE-22-08-31&region=L)

-Every day, reliably around 16:00 local time, Octopus publish the next set of records by adding to the end of the tariff file.
+Every day, usually reliably around 16:00 local time but certainly before 22:00, Octopus publish the next set of records by adding to the end of the tariff file.
 The records are for each 30 minute period, starting at the hour and the half-hour.
 Thus the file grows by 48 records every day.
 Tariffs are published using UTC time only.
 They are priced on the European market, so issued from CET midnight, and therefore run from 23:00 today to 23:00 tomorrow UK time.
 For the sake of my sanity, each daily set will be called 'today' and 'tomorrow', with the 'tomorrow' set including the two records 23:00-23:30 and 23:30-00:00 from today.

-> The flow maintains only the most recently published 96 records - hence this should always be the full set of 'yesterday' and 'today' up to around 16:00, and the full set for 'today' and 'tomorrow' after 16:00.
+> The flow maintains only the most recently published 96 records - hence this should always be the full set of 'yesterday' and 'today' up to the tariff update at around 16:00, and the full set for 'today' and 'tomorrow' after the update at around 16:00.

 ### Daily and half-hourly updates